joseluisucan/weater-app/README.md

 ---
 ## 🧪 Testing

-- Unit tests for repository layer using a fake API.
+- Unit tests for repository layer using a fake API (FakeWeatherService.kt and WeatherRepositoryTest.kt).
 - Uses `runTest` and `kotlinx.coroutines.test` for coroutine-based tests.

 ---